 This viscous oil is mostly used in perfumery and can be blended into diffuser blends.
 It’s heavier properties will round out a blend and weigh it down for a longer lasting aroma.
 Oakwood oil is a base note with an oaky vanilla and smoky wood scent that is most often used in perfumes and cosmetics.
 Blends well with juniper berry, cedarwood, eucalyptus, or ginger.

 Packaging 5 mL, 10 mL, 1/2 oz., and 1 oz. essential oils are packaged in amber glass bottles with drop reducers for easy application.
+Larger sizes are packaged in amber screw cap bottles and do not come with reducers or droppers.

 Precautions This oil can cause skin irritation.
 Never use essential oils undiluted, in eyes or mucus membranes.
 Do not take internally unless working with a qualified and expert practitioner.
 Keep away from children.